storj/storj/docs/design/storage-node-deployment-windows-home.md

-# Storage Node Automatic Updates and Installation for Windows Home
+# Storage Node Automatic Updates and Installation for Windows

 ## Overview